 Single Town Students

-Your spouse may be involved on campus in many ways, like watching sporting events, using the library, attending church services, visiting with friends, shopping at The Campus Store, or eating at The Palms Grille.
+Married students live off campus; however, you and your spouse may be involved on campus in many ways, like watching sporting events, using the Library, attending church services, visiting with friends, shopping at The Campus Store, or eating at The Palms Grille.
 Your family is also welcome to enjoy West Campus (see Eagle’s Nest for times and directions).
 We expect spouses, as a part of our PCC family, to maintain the same standards as our students, both on and off campus.

 Visiting in the Residence Halls